bf4/bf4.github.com/resume.md

 *   Active ([Top 1% for Ruby on Github](http://osrc.dfm.io/bf4)) Open-Source Software Maintainer and Contributor.
 Maintains eight projects, including MetricFu and CodeMetrics.
 Have contributed to tens of others, including Rails, Kaminari, Homebrew, and Passenger.
 *   Prototyped and built, in less than a week, [a pair-programming matcher](http://www.pairprogramwith.me/match/) for [Avdi Grimm's  2013 RubyNation 'Code to Joy' talk](http://rubyrogues.com/111-rr-book-club-explore-it-with-elisabeth-hendrickson/), for matching people to pair-program.
-*   [Making a world a better place](http://ruby5.envylabs.com/episodes/424-episode-388-july-23rd-2013/stories/3437-license-your-gems) by creating issues to ensure rubygems [specify a license in their gemspec](http://www.benjaminfleischer.com/2013/07/12/make-the-world-a-better-place-put-a-license-in-your-gemspec/)
+*   [Making the world a better place](http://ruby5.envylabs.com/episodes/424-episode-388-july-23rd-2013/stories/3437-license-your-gems) by creating issues to ensure RubyGems [specify a license in their gemspec](http://www.benjaminfleischer.com/2013/07/12/make-the-world-a-better-place-put-a-license-in-your-gemspec/)
 *   I love solving problems and sharing my solutions, which is how I got into open-source contributions. i.e. [All your open-source code are belong to us](http://www.benjaminfleischer.com/2013/07/30/all-your-open-source-code-are-belong-to-us/)

 ## PROFESSIONAL EXPERIENCE: